kaustubhmali02/K8s-Cluster-Terraform-Ansbile/README.md

+Created, configured an aws infrastructure using terraform and ansible.
+Used docker to containerized the web-application using CDCI pipepine with jenkins.

 # Installations:

-# Build our infrastructure using terraform on AWS [./terraform]
+## Build our infrastructure using terraform on AWS [./terraform]
 ## Install Terraform in your local system:
 More info: https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started